A rendering showing a proposed housing development next to the clocktower in downtown Santa Cruz.

 Workbench can submit another design for the building with a square footage within 20% of either of the proposed buildings without needing to start another application process, according to state laws.

-Why is an 18-story building allowed?
+Why is a 16-story building allowed?

 The building takes advantage of state laws that allow developers to build higher than city restrictions if they include a certain amount of affordable homes.
 The extra height is known as a density bonus.
 Two new density bonus laws came into effect in January, AB 2345 and AB 1287.